← Infrastructure

 The Idea

 An organization is a set of roles, each with a scope of responsibility, a way of working, and tools to get the job done.
-Company Manager takes that definition literally: every employee is an LLM agent whose behavior is entirely described by its job description — a system prompt — combined with the MCP tools it is allowed to use.
+Company Manager takes that definition literally: every employee is an LLM agent whose behavior is entirely described by a template — a reusable role definition combining a system prompt, an allowed-tools whitelist, and a typed catalog of services it offers.

 You run the company.
-You open the app, pick an organization, hire agents by writing their job description, activate them, and assign missions.
+You open the app, pick an organization, hire agents from templates, activate them, and assign missions — either directly to a worker, or in plain language through a Receptionist that routes the request for you.
 Work is executed in real time by LLMs from the AI Hub, using MCP tools scoped to each role.
 You observe, pause, refine, and fire.

 The same pattern models a software team, a legal review desk, a support triage line, a finance back-office, or a research lab.
-What changes is the prompts and the allowed tools — not the infrastructure.
+What changes is the templates — not the infrastructure.

 Allowed Tools